Vanderbilt 65, South Carolina 50

 Vanderbilt 65, South Carolina 50: Freshman Riley LaChance scored 12 of his 19 points in the second half and the host Commodores erased a 12-point deficit after the break with an 18-0 run to pull away from the Gamecocks.

 James Siakam recorded 16 points and 10 rebounds for his second consecutive double-double as Vanderbilt (13-10, 3-7 SEC), which won its second straight after losing six in a row, outrebounded South Carolina 33-20.
-Wade Baldwin IV scored 12 points - six in the final 3:38 - as the Commodores scored the final 10.
+Wade Baldwin IV scored 12 points - six in the final 3:38 - as the Commodores registered the last 10.

 Sindarius Thornwell scored 12 points and Duane Notice added 10 while both battled foul trouble as South Carolina (11-11, 2-8) lost for the sixth time in seven games.
 The Gamecocks went 0-for-7 from the field and committed two turnovers during the decisive run in losing for the sixth time in the last seven meetings.